mikolalysenko/3p/README.md

 # Codec API

-The reference codecs are installable via npm:
+These reference codecs are installable via npm:

 ```
 npm install 3p
 ```

+Once installed, they can be required and used as CommonJS modules.

+Note that these codecs are not optimized for speed.

 ## Encoder